Introduction

 Where it occurs

 Frost injury can occur in any orchard that is at or near bloom.
 However, it tends to be worse on locations with level topography, or in low-lying areas of orchards.
 Buildings, windbreaks, woodlots and farm equipment (e.g. bins) can also block airflow and create frost pockets.
-Frost damage tends to be worse in orchards that are distant from moderating bodies of water (e.g. the Great Lakes).
+Frost damage tends to be worse in orchards that are distant from moderating bodies of water (for example, the Great Lakes).

 What can you do